-IMLS instructs reviewers to evaluate applications according to the review criteria listed in this section and to consider all Required, Conditionally Required, and Supporting Documents as listed in Section D2a.
+IMLS instructs reviewers to evaluate applications according to the review criteria listed in this section and to consider all Required, Conditionally Required, and Supporting Documents as listed in Section D2a of this Notice of Funding Opportunity.

 Cost share is an eligibility criterion and is not considered in the review of applications.
-Cost share requirements for this grant program are addressed in Section C2.
+Cost share requirements for this grant program are addressed in Section C2 of this Notice of Funding Opportunity.